Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-ton-domain-integration-playbook.md

 - Derive the STON.fi and DeDust jetton wallets from the master contract using `runGetMethod(get_wallet_address)` before broadcasting DNS updates so the resolver values match on-chain state.
+- Include `token_symbol=DCT` in every DNS payload so wallets, explorers, and liquidity venues render the canonical ticker.

 ```json
 {